Posted on

 The stomach is a muscular organ located on the left side of the upper abdomen.
 The stomach receives the bolus from the esophagus and continues the process of digestion.
 Inside the stomach, the food is mixed with stomach acid and digestive enzymes to break it down into a liquid substance called chyme.

 This can be imbalanced due to many reasons, including age, chronic illness, stress, and even mold toxicity.
-If hydrochloric acid is imbalanced, other enzymes needed to process protein, carbohydrate and fats may not be produced.
+If hydrochloric acid is imbalanced, other enzymes needed to process protein, carbohydrate, and fats may not be produced.

 The stomach’s walls contain three layers of strong muscles that churn and mix the food with digestive juices.
 This mechanical action, combined with the chemical action of the stomach acid and enzymes, breaks down proteins in your food and kills bacteria.